EricGip/LolTierListGen/README.md

    * Apart from tier list, I use this to keep track of my teammate's comfort champions during draft for our tournaments.
 I want to see if I can add a backend and sockets to allow for teams to collaborate on a single board together.

-   * Search function for champions for better user experience.
+   * Search function for champions to either highlight and/or generate a new icon to allow a champion to flex a position or present that they can fill multiple roles.

+Overall, this app works perfectly for my needs as an IGL

 # Issues.